chinchalinchin/scrilla/README.md

 15. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

+16. Expand optimization algorithms to take into account START_DATE and END_DATE!
+Need to adjust Portfolio class!

 ### NOTE

 The first time this application is run it retrieves a large amount of static data and stores it in the <b>/static/</b> folder.
 The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable <b>INIT</b> = <b>True</b>, should not take anywhere near as long.